zinebl-sony/post-training-rvq/README.md

-This repository hosts the GitHub Pages site for our submitted paper : "Challenging Common Practices In Vector-Quantized Neural Audio Compression"
+This repository hosts the GitHub Pages site for our submitted paper : "QinCodec: Neural Audio Compression with Implicit Neural Codebooks"